FTAs don't give 'unfettered access' to Singapore's labour market; policies must benefit Singaporeans: Tan See Leng

 Calling this a "golden opportunity for Singapore to pull ahead", he said: "If we can bring them in, we can continue to grow our economy for another five to 10 years.

-"But if we lose this opportunity, we will not only take longer to recover, and the impact will not only be borne by our older workers, but also by our youths who will graduate into the workforce these next few years."
+"But if we lose this opportunity, we will not only take longer to recover, the impact will be borne by our older workers, and also by our youths who will graduate into the workforce over the next few years."